 Our riverside camp came with all the comforts of home, including a huge firepit and coat rack.
 We even got the deluxe view with our accommodation!
 I love falling asleep and waking up to the sounds of the river flowing.

-On an evening hike before dinner, I found the largest dandelion puff I had ever seen.
+On an evening hike before dinner, I found the largest dandelion-esque puff I had ever seen.
+Salsify!
+Otherwise known as the oyster plant, which is edible and grows wild all over the Sierra Nevada.
 It was just too pretty to blow away.

 Just a mile downstream from our camp were the hot springs, which trickled from a geothermal source up the canyon and cascaded off a deep, natural stone tub into the river.
 It was as idyllic a setting as you could wish for.
 Had the hot tub not been a scalding 115°F, it would’ve been the perfect place to kick back with a beer.
 (Mental note: Next time, bring a bucket to fill with cold water from the river.)